gabrielleestewart/bubble/README.md

 We learned how to leverage Figma’s powerful design features to create visually pleasing and functional software.
 We discovered how Firebase could be used to implement a wide range of software functionalities.
 We explored the benefits of collaborating on GitHub in a single repository and learned how to compartmentalize tasks to work together more efficiently.

+### What's next for Bubble

+We have exciting plans in the works to improve our chats by adding more functionality and expanding our events beyond Chapel Hill.
+To do this, we will be connecting with Eventbrite.
+We also plan to extend Bubble’s networking capabilities to alumni, and we have high hopes of bringing our services to other schools.

 <br />
 <div align="left">